dodgyrabbit/midifilter/README.md

 # midifilter
-midifilter is a small utility that allows you to filter MIDI messages.
+`midifilter` is a small command line utility that allows you to filter MIDI messages.
 This has been used on a Raspberry PI and Ubuntu Linux.
+Useful if your MIDI device is sending messages that you don't want.
+For example, in my case, my Piano was sending some unwanted
+Note Off messages with velocity=0.
+By running `midifilter` one can filter out what you don't want and expose a virtual MIDI port that other software packages can then listen to instead.

+Note that although I haven't tried it, the documentation for RtMidi (the library exposing MIDI functionality) states that its Windows version does not support virtual MIDI ports.

 ## Installation

 ### RtMidi
 RtMidi is a prerequisite.
-Download it from the [offical site](https://www.music.mcgill.ca/~gary/rtmidi/index.html#download).
+Download it from the [official site](https://www.music.mcgill.ca/~gary/rtmidi/index.html#download).
 The site has instructions, but this is what I did.
 * Extract files to a local folder
 * `./configure`